microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithRequestMultiple.md

     EVT_DMF_NotifyUserWithRequeset_Complete* CompletionCallback;
     // Callback registered by Client for Data/Request processing
     // upon new Client arrival.
 If Client returns a non-success status,
-    // the User will not receieve the nofications from this module.
+    // the User will not receieve the nofications from this Module.
     //
     EVT_DMF_NotifyUserWithRequestMultiple_ArrivalCallback* EvtClientArrivalCallback;
     // Callback registered by Client for Data/Request processing